 When you see a bridge you should turn left and leave the route.
-Here you can turn left again and visit the Eiscafé Renata or turn right to pass over the Pionierbrücke to the city centre (don’t go further on to pass the small blue bridge, it is currently closed).
+Here you can turn left again and visit the Eiscafé Renata or turn right to pass over the Pionierbrücke to the city centre (don’t go further on to pass the small blue bridge, it is open again after two years of closure but you would have to carry your bike up and down).
 When you passed the Pionierbrücke you can either go left and visit the Weserstein or go straight ahead to park your bike next to the Rotunde.
 What to do while you are there?
 Climb up to the Tillyschanze?
 Visit the Weserliedanlage?
 Get some food from the knight of the black pudding?
 Search for the grave of Dr. Eisenbarth?

 Trust me.
 I was living there for a while.
 You can do the same way upstream again (which is as flat and relaxed as your way downstream) or return by train.
 The train station can be found southeast of the city centre.
 Abellio trains go to Kassel-Wilhelmshöhe, Cantus trains to Kassel Hauptbahnhof / Kulturbahnhof.